brandonbunt/brandonbunt.github.io/index.md

 Working with Paul Garrin on numerous projects, such as installing wifi amplifiers and routers across the lower east side for nonprofits that work with Paul to have access to free internet.

-### Pandemic Philosophy / Founder
-Summer  2020 - Continuing Project

-Founder of a discussion group that met during the summer that turned to philosophy as a guide during the crisis.
-Over ten sessions of two hours or longer were hosted on zoom to a varying group of 10-30 people with almost 50 total members. @pandemic.philosophy on IG for future news.

 ### Great Hall Archive at Cooper Union / Project Intern
 September 2019 - February 2021